In real estate, price excites people—but legality protects them.

 • Who is the legal owner?

-• Does the seller have absolute selling rights?
+• Does the seller have full selling rights?

 • Sale Deed